Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 Surp Anapat monastery

 There were two Armenian monasteries located close to Surp Nishan.
-The monastery of Surp Hagop (Saint James) was on the side of a hill, and the monastery of Surp Anapat (or Anabad) [see photograph 5] was opposite that same hill.
-Anapat monastery was also known as Surp Astvatsatsin Charakhapan of Sebastia, and was said to be near a village called Dahuray.
+The monastery of Surp Hagop ("Saint James") was on the side of a hill, and the monastery of Surp Anapat (also spelt Anabad) [see photographs 5 & 6] was opposite that same hill.
+The Anapat monastery was also known as Surp Astvatsatsin Charakhapan of Sebastia, and was said to be near a village called Dahuray.
 13th century manuscripts that were created in this monastery still survive.

 The main church of the Surp Anapat monastery is still standing.
 It lies inside the same army base that occupies the site of Surp Nishan.
 It can be observed discreetly from outside the base's perimeter fence, but it is usually not possible to get closer.

 The church is constructed from well-cut blocks of stone but is very plain, without any external ornamentation or inscriptions.
-It is not an old building and probably dates from the 19th century.
-The church has a dome with an unusually short, cylindrical drum that is pierced by four circular windows.
-It is possible that this drum and dome is not original - the drum depicted in photograph 5 is taller and is octagonal.
+It is not an old building and probably dates from the end of the 19th century or start of the 20th century.
+The church has a dome with a cylindrical and unusually short drum that is pierced by four circular windows.
+It is possible that this drum and dome are not the originals.
 The roof is covered in clay tiles with a half-cylinder profile.

 There is a single entrance on the west facade, barred with a modern door made of thick steel.
-It was not possible to observe the interior of the church, but it is probably a basilica with columns.
+During my visit to this site it was not possible to observe the interior of the church, but it is probably a basilica with columns.
 There is a second entrance, now blocked-up, at the eastern end of the south facade.
-On that facade are traces of buildings that once stood against the church – they are all now demolished.
+On that facade are the marks of buildings that once stood against the church – they are all now demolished.
 Above the church are several artificial caves with doors and windows cut from the rock, but nothing else of the monastery survives.

 The graveyard near Surp Anapat

-However, an Armenian graveyard still exists in Sivas.
-It is entirely modern, dating from the 1940s.
+An Armenian graveyard still exists in Sivas: it is entirely modern and dates from the 1940s.
 It is located close to the Surp Anapat church and lies just outside the perimeter fence of the military base.
-The graveyard is in two sections – an upper section is on the bare slope of a hill, a lower section is laid out along a tree-lined abandoned track that once led to Surp Anapat.
+The graveyard is in two sections – an upper section is on the bare slope of a hill, a lower section is laid out along a tree-lined abandoned road that once led to Surp Anapat.
 The upper section appears to be slightly older, containing graves from the 1940s.

 All of the graves are marked in a very simple way: the best are just coffin-shaped slabs of concrete, and many are marked only with piles of stones.
 There are niches in the western sides of most of the concrete grave-markers to contain burning incense or candles.

 On some graves the names and dates of the deceased are scrawled crudely into the concrete.
 None of the dates are older than the 1940s - this probably indicates when the destruction of the old Armenian cemetery to the south of Sivas had occurred.
 A few of them had names and dates inscribed onto small marble plaques set into the concrete, but all of these plaques have been deliberately smashed.
 The graves do not have any Christian symbols on them, nor is there any Armenian lettering.
-Some of the graves had been recently desecrated (probably by grave robbers looking for gold) and human bones lay scattered about.
+On my visit I noted that some of the graves had been recently desecrated (probably by grave robbers looking for gold) and human bones lay scattered about.

-When visited in 1997 [see note 4] there were approximately 125 graves in the lower section of the cemetery.
-56 of them were unmarked and 13 had their inscriptions destroyed.
-Here is a list of the named graves in the lower section of the cemetery, those closest to the entrance are first.
+When visited in 1997 [see note 4] there were approximately 125 graves in the lower section of the cemetery: 56 of them were unmarked and 13 had their inscriptions destroyed.
+This is a list of all the named graves in the lower section of the cemetery, those closest to the entrance are first.
 It was not possible to record those in the upper section because of soldiers inside the army base.
 Dates in Turkey are written day-month-year.

 Lusin Gürnagud, born 30-12-954, died 3-12-959